 Approved documents include the Philosophy of Scholarship; Chapter Structure, Petition for Chapter Establishment, Chapter Candidates, Suggested Chapter Resources; Membership Eligibility, Applicant Assessment Criteria, Membership Procedure, Membership Review and Board Materials, Membership Application, and Member Types.

-May 2019 will launch a pilot program of 8 Universities for honor society chapters.
+Launched a pilot program of 8 Universities for honor society chapters in May 2019.